 What is postal banking?
 To recap, postal banking — also known as post office banking — occurs when post offices are allowed to offer select financial services to consumers.
 Postal banking is no longer common in the U.S. and it’s unclear if it will come back anytime soon.

 If you’re looking for a new bank that could help your money grow faster, you may want to consider SoFi Checking and Savings.
-When you open a new bank account online with direct deposit, you can sidestep the usual bank fees, and earn an ultra competitive 1.80% APY.
+When you open a new bank account online with direct deposit, you can sidestep the usual bank fees, and earn a competitive APY.

 Why did the postal service stop banking?